hollyschinsky/ConferenceTracker/index.md

 - This tutorial also builds upon the basic [Ionic Tutorial](ccoenraets.github.io/ionic-tutorial) built by [Christophe Coenraets](http://coenraets.org).

-## Disclaimer!!!
+## Disclaimer
-- This tutorial is still a work in progress and modules continuing to be written though [the GitHub project has the entire app](https://github.com/hollyschinsky/ConferenceTracker) and code to support the features mentioned above.
-Please continue, please continue to check back for more explanation of how each feature was implemented specifically as I'm working on adding the details asap.
+- This tutorial is still a **work in progress** and modules are being updated.
+The [GitHub project has the entire app](https://github.com/hollyschinsky/ConferenceTracker) and code to support the features mentioned above, however, in the meantime.
+Please continue, please continue to check back for more details on each module and how each feature was implemented as I'm working on adding the details asap.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">